-Contributions receivable, if any, are recorded at fair value as revenue on the date the promise to give is irrevocable.
+Contributions receivable are recorded at fair value as revenue on the date the promise to give is irrevocable.
 Depending on the existence and nature of any donor restrictions, donations are reflected as increases in net assets with or without donor restrictions.
-There were no contributions receivable recorded at March 31, 2023 and 2022.
+Unconditional promises to give that are expected to be collected within one year are recorded at their net realizable value.
+Unconditional promises to give that are expected to be collected in future years are recorded at their net present value of estimated future cash flows.
+The discount is computed using an interest rate commensurate with the individual donor's ability to satisfy the obligations and current market rates.